yo0oenu/DL-Project-SFAKD/README.md

 3. Woo, S., et al. (2018). *CBAM: Convolutional Block Attention Module.* Proceedings of the European Conference on Computer Vision (ECCV).
 4. Ji, M., Heo, B., & Park, S. (2021). *Show, Attend and Distill: Knowledge Distillation via Attention-based Feature Matching.* Proceedings of the AAAI Conference on Artificial Intelligence.
 5. Mansourian, A. M., Jalali, A., Ahmadi, R., & Kasaei, S. (2026). *Attention-Guided Feature Distillation for Semantic Segmentation.* Proceedings of the IEEE/CVF Winter Conference on Applications of Computer Vision (WACV) Workshops.

+---

+## Acknowledgements

+The training and evaluation pipeline for this project (distiller base class, feature-alignment scaffolding, config system, and the CIFAR-100 / ResNet-56 / ResNet-20 training setup) builds on the official **FAM-KD** codebase released alongside [2], which is itself built on the [`mdistiller`](https://github.com/megvii-research/mdistiller) framework.
+The frequency-domain (global) branch follows FAM-KD's design as-is.
+This project's contribution is the **proposed local branch** (`SpatialAttention` in `model.py`), which replaces FAM-KD's original 1×1-convolution local branch, and the corresponding fusion into `FAM_Module`. `model.py` in this repository isolates that contribution into a standalone, dependency-free module for inspection and testing; it is not the full training codebase.